mvac7/TARP/README.md

 ## How does it work?

-On the main screen, you will see on the left, the control area, where you can change settings using the cursor keys and activate some functions using control keys.
-On the right, have a rotary vumeter drum for channels and melody, and a display pattern data.
+On the main screen, you will see on the left, the control area, where you can change settings using the cursor keys and activate some functions using a keys.

+On the right, there is a rotary vumeter for the drum and melody channels, and the pattern data is shown below.

 The control area is divided into three parts:

 ### Song:

-Contains tempo controller and random pattern generator (rhythm and melody).
+Contains the speed controller.
+It is based on VBLANK cycles.

 ### Drums:
 Control of the drum pattern.
-Includes random generator and switch to change the drum set.
-The set is composed of three instruments:
+Contains a switch to change the drum set.

-Kick (green), Snare (red) and Hi (cyan).
+The set is composed of three instruments: Kick (green), Snare (red) and Hi (cyan).

 ### Tone:

 Tone generator control based on two square wave oscillators, and a controlfrequency offset.
 It contains a software envelope generator with 8 different waveforms, which can modify the parameters of speed or whether cyclical.
-It also includes a generator of random notes, a control for changing octave and a control to increase or reduce notes of the pattern.
+It also includes a control for changing octave and a control to increase or reduce notes of the pattern.

 ### List of keys:

 * [F1] Drums audio On/Off
 * [F2] Tone audio On/Off
 * [TAB] Random Drums & Tone patterns.
 * [CTRL] Random Drums pattern.
 * [SHIFT] Random Tone pattern.
-* [RETRUN] Enable Drum and Tone audio channels
+* [RETURN] Enable Drum and Tone audio channels
 * [STOP] Disable Drum and Tone audio channels
 * [BS] Play previous pattern
 * [SELECT] Drums set: Normal/Casio.